gvanrossum/gvanrossum.github.io/interviews/BrettCannon.md

 Correct.
 I was doing my bachelor's degree.
 I was going to be in philosophy, but I still wanted to take the computer science courses.
 I couldn't double major for reasons, but I still wanted to take CS courses.
-The intro CS course, CS61A, has an entrance exam.
+The intro CS course, CS 61A, has an entrance exam.
 And I was afraid there was going to be potentially some object-oriented programming questions.
 I had already learned C at that point.
 So I was searching for a language to basically learn a bit more programming before I had to take that exam.
 Well, you could choose C++ or Java.